ibexa/documentation-developer/docs/customer_management/customer_portal.md

 ![Invitations](img/cp_invitations.png)

-Invited users will receive an email message with a registration link.
+Invited users receive an email message with a registration link.
 With it, they can register and create their account in the Customer Portal.

 ![Create account](img/cp_create_account.png)